BrowserBox/BrowserBox/README.md

 npm test
 ```

-If you'd like more control (over say the ports that chrome and the web app run on, you can pass those
+If you'd like more control (over say the ports that Chrome and the web app run on, you can pass those
 parameters to the `start.sh` script, which has the following signature:

 ```sh